romainbrette/holypipette/docs/pressure.rst

 Fake pressure controller
 ------------------------
-For development purposes, a ``FakePressureController`` is implemented.
+For development purposes, a `.FakePressureController` is implemented.
 It behaves as a pressure controller, except it is not connected to an actual device.